lmanul/424/by_laws/index.md

 purpose permitted under the terms of the Declaration, By-Laws, or Rules and -Regulations of the Condominium.

 15. The Board of Managers may retain a Passkey to each Unit.
-No Onit Owner shall alter any lock on any door leading into his Onit without the prior consent of the Board of Managers.
+No Unit Owner shall alter any lock on any door leading into his Unit without the prior consent of the Board of Managers.
 If such consent is given, the Unit Owner shall provide the Board of Managers with a key for their use.